-- Shokupan Loaf Pans: The rectangular loaf pan is 4.7 in. x 7.8 in. x 5.1 in.
-(12 cm x 20 cm x 13 cm) and can hold 3100 ml.
-The square loaf pan is 4.7 in. x 5.3 in. x 5.1 in.
-(12 cm × 13.5 cm × 13 cm) and can hold 2070 ml.
+- Shokupan Loaf Pans: The rectangular loaf pan is 4.7 x 7.8 x 5.1 inches (12 x 20 x 13 cm) and can hold 3100 ml.
+The square loaf pan is 4.7 x 5.3 x 5.1 inches (12 × 13.5 × 13 cm) and can hold 2070 ml.
 I have written an extensive post about Japanese loaf pans and how to order them from Japan.
-If you're not particular about the size and shape, you can use this 1 lb loaf pan on Amazon and follow the recipe for the rectangular loaf.
+If you‘re not particular about the size and shape, you can use this 1 lb loaf pan on Amazon and follow the recipe for the rectangular loaf.

 - Stand Mixer: Please note that my instructions below are for a KitchenAid 5-QT Artisan Series Stand Mixer (325 watts).
 If you‘re using a KitchenAid Classic Series mixer, do not double the recipe as the 275-watt motor is not strong enough.
 If you‘re using a KitchenAid Professional Series mixer with a spiral dough hook, you must double the rectangular loaf recipe to succeed, as there won‘t be enough dough to engage the hook otherwise.
 With twice the dough, you must knead up to 1½ times longer at each step (as noted in the instructions).
 If you have a different brand of stand mixer, follow my steps the best you can to achieve a dough with the correct texture that passes the windowpane test.
 Please see the blog post for more details.

 - Hand Kneading: I hope this video is helpful for the kneading technique to use.